Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

 }
 ```

-*PS: I don't think it's a good idea to use Redis with C#.*
+*PS: Honestly, I don't think it's a good idea to use Redis with C#.*

 ### EOF (2024/07/19)